ahmedhamzaarif/soundwave/README.md

 Not hosted right now

-##### System Requirements to test the project:
+### System Requirements to test the project:
-This project was built on Php v8.1 so make sure your localhost runs on that.
+This project was built on Laravel 9.
+Before runnuing this application make sure your localhost is set to Php v8.0.13 otherwise the web application may not work properly.

-## How to test project on a localserver?
+## How to test project on a localhost?

 0. Download project in a zip file
 1. Create a database with name Sound in phpmyadmin